Oregon Mortgage Lender Bond

 What is the Oregon Mortgage Lender Bond?

 The State of Oregon mandates applicants to secure their licenses and fees, including bonds with the State Insurance Division.
-The total bond amount for the brand new licenses is $50,000 which will be submitted to the NMLS through an electronic surety bond, and must be settled prior their operation.
+The total bond amount for the brand new licenses is $50,000 which will be submitted to the NMLS through an electronic surety bond and must be settled prior to their operation.
 Permittees must pay non-refundable fees as follows:

 - $960 application fee

 For more information, you may visit Oregon’s Mortgage Lender Licensing page or their physical office.